PipedreamHQ/pipedream/components/rss/README.md

 https://api.pipedream.com/v1/sources/SOURCE_ID/events?n=1
 ```

-Note the?n=1query string.
+Note the `?n=1` query string.
 You can vary the number of events returned (most recent first) by setting this param.

 ## Questions or Feedback?

 Please [**reach out**](https://docs.pipedream.com/support/) with any questions or feedback.
 We're happy to add other RSS-specific developer resources to this list, and we'd love to hear what can be improved about event sources or the example workflows.

 &nbsp;&nbsp;
 &nbsp;&nbsp;